koddo/coding-interviews-prep-msk/README.md

 https://leetcode.com/problems/surface-area-of-3d-shapes/
 https://leetcode.com/problems/is-subsequence/

 We briefly discussed normal forms.
-And tried to start a conversation about the REST architecture at the very end, but it's a huge topic, and everyone have different perspectives.
+And tried to start a conversation about the REST architecture at the very end, but it's a huge topic, and everyone has different perspectives.

 ## 2019-08-25